Long-Range Dependence in Financial Markets: Empirical Evidence and Generative Modeling Challenges: Learning Long-Range Dependence through GANs

 In Equation~\eqref{eq:gans}, $x\sim p_{\rm data}$ means that $x$ is sampled from the \textit{true data distribution} $p_{\rm data}$---for example, in a financial context, $x$ could represent an observed historical return or price sequence---while $z\sim p_z$ means that $z$ is sampled from a \textit{prior noise distribution} $p_z$, typically chosen to be a simple Gaussian or uniform distribution.
 The generator $G$ maps this noise $z$ into a synthetic sample $G(z)$ intended to resemble real data.
 The discriminator $D$ takes an input sample and outputs a scalar value $D(x)\in(0,1)$, representing the estimated probability that the sample is real rather than generated.

-The training process forms an adversarial game: \begin{itemize} \item The discriminator $D$ maximizes $V(D,G)$ by improving its ability to correctly discriminate between real and generated data. \item The generator $G$ minimizes $V(D,G)$ by learning to produce data $G(z)$ that the discriminator cannot distinguish from true data. \end{itemize} At equilibrium, the generator learns to approximate the true data distribution, i.e., $p_g\approx p_{\rm data}$, resulting in synthetic samples that are statistically indistinguishable from real ones.
+The training process forms an adversarial game: \begin{itemize}[noitemsep, topsep=0pt] \item The discriminator $D$ maximizes $V(D,G)$ by improving its ability to correctly discriminate between real and generated data. \item The generator $G$ minimizes $V(D,G)$ by learning to produce data $G(z)$ that the discriminator cannot distinguish from true data. \end{itemize} At equilibrium, the generator learns to approximate the true data distribution, i.e., $p_g\approx p_{\rm data}$, resulting in synthetic samples that are statistically indistinguishable from real ones.

-Building upon this framework, Quant GANs were proposed by~\cite{wiese2020quant} to address the challenges of the generation of synthetic financial time series.
+Building upon this framework, Quant GANs were proposed by~\cite{wiese2020quant} to address the challenges of generating synthetic financial time series.
 Unlike standard GANs, which focus purely on matching the overall data distribution, Quant GANs are designed to capture the domain-specific features observed in financial markets.
-Both the generator and discriminator are implemented using a TCN architecture, which is particularly effective for modeling sequential data with LRD.
+Both the generator and discriminator are implemented using a TCN architecture, which is well suited for modeling sequential data.

 Quant GANs serve as a simulation engine for financial markets.
 The generator $G$ produces synthetic price or return sequences that replicate important statistical properties, such as volatility clustering, heavy-tailed distributions, and serial dependencies.
 The discriminator $D$ acts as a quality controller, ensuring that the generated series are indistinguishable from real historical data.
-The makes Quant GANs very valuable in applications like stress testing, portfolio optimization, and derivative pricing, where large amounts of realistic yet synthetic financial data are needed.
+This makes Quant GANs valuable in applications such as stress testing, portfolio optimization, and derivative pricing, where large amounts of realistic yet synthetic financial data are needed.